 Grau DNA Project Background

 This DNA Project is seeking GRAUs from everywhere in the world.
-Through yDNA Analysis of the participants and along with conventional genealogical research, the project will help determine those members that share a common male ancestor.
-To participate all you need is a living male GRAU relative willing to provide a simple, painless cheek-rubbing sample.
+The project will help determine members with a common male ancestor through Y-DNA analysis of the participants and conventional genealogical research.
+To participate, all you need is a living male GRAU relative willing to provide a simple, painless cheek-rubbing sample.

 Learning About Ancestry & DNA Testing